 Jos Plateau State, Nigeria Travel Guide

 Jos sits on the Jos Plateau, an unique geological formation in central Nigeria.
 This plateau rises sharply from the surrounding plains, with an average elevation of about 1,217 meters (3,993 feet) above sea level.
-This elevation brings Jos its natureistic a mild climate, a famous difference from the tropical heat found in most other Nigerian cities.
+This elevation brings Jos its natureistic a mild climate, a renowned difference from the tropical heat found in most other Nigerian cities.
 The landscape consists of rolling hills, granite rock outcrops, and scattered inselbergs, isolated rock hills rising abruptly from the surrounding plain.
 Wase Rock, though some distance southeast of Jos, exemplifies the region's distinct geology.

 Jos boasts a history stretching back millennia, deeply tied to the ancient Nok culture.
 The Nok civilization, dating from around 1000 BC to 300 AD, ranks as one of West Africa's earliest known complex societies.
 Archaeologists found their distinctive terracotta figures near Jos in 1928, demonstrating a sophisticated artistic and metallurgical tradition.
-These findings place the Jos Plateau at the center of a crucial period in human history, showing early iron smelting technology and complex sculptural art.
+These findings place the Jos Plateau at the center of a crucial period in human history, showing early iron smelting technology and multifaceted sculptural art.
 The National Museum in Jos displays an impressive collection of these Nok artifacts, a direct link to this ancient past.

 Beyond the Nok era, Jos gained prominence during the British colonial period.
 It became a significant tin mining hub in the early 20th century, drawing people from across Nigeria and beyond.
 This mining boom led to rapid development, transforming Jos into a multi-ethnic and cosmopolitan center.
 The British influence appears in some of the city's older architecture and infrastructure.
 Jos served as a headquarters for colonial administration and commerce, drawing diverse communities and promoting an unique blend of cultures.